/hero-complainreclaim-PetrolDiesel.jpg.rendition.320.320.jpg)

 Driving more carefully increased this to around 235 miles.

-Turning engine off at lights increased my mileage to 293 miles.
+Turning engine off at lights increased this to 293 miles ...
+Lots of lights in London.

 - MoneySaver Krishna

 The forum's proved hugely powerful in the past, seeing people work together to get debt-free, pay off mortgages and more.
-It's free to join, and open to all – see the Petrol/Diesel Diet discussion.
+It's free to join, and open to all – see the Petrol/diesel diet challenge discussion.

 How much can you save?

-The savings from following our five-step system can be huge.
-For someone who drives 15,000 miles a year averaging 35 miles per gallon (12.4 km/L), just buying petrol at the average UK price would cost £2,441 annually as of April 2021.
-Cutting this by 25% could save £610/year.
+The savings from following our system can be huge.
+For someone driving 15,000 miles a year, averaging 35 miles per gallon (12.4 km per litre), just buying petrol at the average UK price would cost £2,826 annually as of June 2024.
+Cutting this by 25% could save £706 a year.

-To work out the initial approximate cost of running your car, Gov.uk has a fuel consumption search tool (it's best for new cars) which will help you work out roughly how much it'll cost you to run your car.
-Motoring website Honest John also has a handy 'real MPG' section where drivers have reported the miles per gallon they actually get.
+To work out your initial approximate running costs, Gov.uk has a fuel consumption search tool that will help you work out roughly how much it'll cost you to run your car (it's best for new vehicles).
+Motoring website Honest John also has a handy 'real miles-per-gallon' section where drivers report the miles per gallon they actually get from their cars.

 ---|---|---|---|---|---|